kushx14/GymBros/README.md

 # GymBros

-**GymBros** is a comprehensive fitness platform designed to be an all-in-one guide and virtual coach for users.
+**GymBros** is a fitness platform designed to be an all-in-one guide and virtual coach for users.
 This website empowers users to explore workouts, plan meals, track fitness progress, and much more.
 With a mix of free and subscription-based features, GymBros aims to become an essential resource for anyone on a fitness journey.

 ## Features